anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 predicted: 0.82, real value: 1
 ```

-Now you are seeing how bad our neural networks is, because we haven't trained it yet.
+Now you are seeing how bad our neural network is.
+It's simply because we haven't trained it yet.

 Notice that no matter
 what initial parameters you set, the prediction will always be between 0 and 1 thanks to the sigmoid function.

 ### 3. Based on the prediction and the value it should actually be, calculate the loss

-By loss, we mean assessing how bad our network is performing.
-Clearly right now it performs very bad, we should get a
+By loss, we mean assessing how badly our network is performing.
+Right now it performs very badly, we should get a
 high number.
 To get a numeric value, we can sum up the differences between each prediction and it's supposed to be
 real value: